ui5-community/wdi5/README.md

 }
 ```

-WDI5 can help you to create a `sap.ui.test.RecordReplay.ControlSelector` selector by calling eg. `wdi5().createBindingPathSelector(...)` with your parameters.
+WDI5 can help you to create a `sap.ui.test.RecordReplay.ControlSelector` selector by calling eg. `wdi5().createBindingPathSelector(...)` with your parameters in the order: `viewName, controlType, modelName, propertyPath, path`.

 #### Flaws
+[OpenUI5 Issue](https://github.com/SAP/openui5/issues/2887) sap/ui/test/matchers/BindingPath cannot locate control by named model and root property

 If you use a named model and a root property there is an issue in UI5 control selector.
 ```javascript
         bindingPath: { // internally object of sap.ui.test.matchers.BindingPath is created